oicr-ibc/cssscl/README.rst

      # e.g. PATH_TO_YOUR_plzip=/home/user_x/plzip-1.1/plzip
      $ export PATH=$PATH:PATH_TO_YOUR_plzip

-Step 0.
+*Step 1*.
 Install dependencies on Debian and Ubuntu

 Python: Only Python 2.7.3+ is supported.
 No support for Python 3 at the moment.